NissanAlGaib/KHAT/docs/PawLink_User_Manual.md

 ### Q: How many pets can I register?

-**A:** Free plan: 1 pet.
-Paid plans allow more pets.
-Check the Subscription screen for plan details.
+**A:** Free: 1 pet, Standard: up to 5 pets, Premium: unlimited pets.

 ---